Washington Paid Family and Medical Leave and Washington Cares Long-Term Care Insurance

 Background:

 The Washington Cares tax will automatically calculate for companies with employees in Washington.
-There aren’t any additional settings you need to select unless the employee has requested to be exempt from the state.
+You don’t need to select any additional settings unless the employee has requested to be exempt from the state program.

 Your feedback will not receive a reply.
 If you have a specific issue, please reach out to our support team here.